GLOBAL MARKETS-Asia markets take glancing hit from Fed, BOJ softens blow

 STILL EYEING MARCH

-Much of the market is still not pricing in a start of tapering until March, when the Fed policy meeting will include new economic forecasts from officials and a news conference by the Fed Chairman.
+Much of the market is still not pricing in a start of tapering until March, when the Fed policy meeting will include new economic forecasts from officials and a news conference by Chairman Ben Bernanke.

 It was notable that Fed funds futures barely budged on the statement, showing investors still did not expect any increase in official rates until well into 2015.